Sheriff's Adventure Camp

 Students attending the Adventure Camp are allowed to meet the Leon County Sheriff’s Office K9 unit and SWAT team.
 They witness demonstrations and have lunch with the Sheriff and his command staff.

 This signature program is offered for two weeks during the summer.
 The camp is limited to no more than 30 students per session and is offered to attendees at no cost, which includes breakfast and lunch every day.

-Please fill out the application and return to your School Resource Deputy.
+If your youth is interested in participating in our Summer Camp, have them contact their School Resource Deputy.
+Don't wait, as space is limited!
 All applications will be reviewed by May 1st and participants will be notified.
 The remaining applicants will also be notified and will be placed on a waiting list at their request.

 The Florida Sheriff’s Youth Ranch - The Florida Sheriffs’ Youth Ranches provide a positive camping experience for many of Florida's deserving children.
 The purpose of the camps is to provide a wholesome atmosphere and positive camping experience for boys and girls (ages 10-15).
 The camp also provides an opportunity for deputy sheriffs and other law enforcement volunteers to personally engage youth youngsters and form positive, healthy relationships.
 Campers live among their peers, learning how to share and function properly within a group setting.
 Every day contains a healthy balance between work and play, proving valuable lessons for maturing youth.
 Participating Leon County youth attend the Caruth Camp-Inglis/Yankeetown at no cost.
 For more information and to apply, please visit: https://www.youthranches.org/index.php/our-services/summer-camps.html